 To solve this issue, Regan and his team focused on simplifying the system by automating some of the controls, such as poll initiation and breakout groups, utilizing a timeline feature.
 These improvements not only helped professors organize the classroom, they enabled them to more easily transition between activities, which led to an improved student experience that focused on the pedagogy and not the technology.

-Currently, the ALF is used by all three cohorts of Minerva students and their teaching faculty who are located throughout the world.
-Minerva has set out to educate students to succeed in a complex, ever-changing world and the ALF is a key component of this goal.
+Currently, the Forum is used by all four cohorts of Minerva students and their teaching faculty who are located throughout the world.
+Minerva has set out to educate students to succeed in a complex, ever-changing world and the Forum is a key component of this goal.

 “The Forum helps to create a seamless class experience because everything is right on the platform,” Erin from the Class of 2021 explains.
 “I like that there is no time wasted moving into breakout groups or pulling out documents and presentations…I feel like I am more aware of how I am interacting with my classmates and my professors, and I’m able to think critically about my learning.”

 Designing a first-of-its-kind educational platform was a challenging task.
 Now in its fourth academic year of use, Regan and the entire team are continuously experimenting with new technology aiming to make it an even better classroom experience.
 “I’m proud of where the Forum is now, and I think it’s improving every semester.
 There’s still plenty of work to be done, but I’m really excited about what’s to come in the future, because I know what this team is capable of.”